kstrikis/Dog-Parks/README.md

-## Dog Parks
+## Parks for Paws

-Description: Welcome to Dog Parks!
+Description: Welcome to our dog parks application, Parks for Paws!
 This app helps users find dog parks in their area and gives an overview of the features of the park and reviews from other users.

 ## Authors
 Alex Nunan, Hilary Gould, Kriss Strikis, Scrith Prosper